openvinotoolkit/openvino/src/frontends/tensorflow/docs/support_new_op.md

 ## How to test support of TensorFlow operation

 For operation conversion that requires just `Loader`, implement layers tests:
-* For support of TensorFlow 1 operation, [TensorFlow 1 Layer Tests](../../../../tests/layer_tests/tensorflow_tests)
+* For support of TensorFlow 1 operation: [TensorFlow 1 Layer Tests](../../../../tests/layer_tests/tensorflow_tests)
-* For support of TensorFlow 2 Keras operation, [TensorFlow 2 Keras Layer Tests](../../../../tests/layer_tests/tensorflow2_keras_tests)
+* For support of TensorFlow 2 Keras operation: [TensorFlow 2 Keras Layer Tests](../../../../tests/layer_tests/tensorflow2_keras_tests)

 In case of two transformation passes using `Loader` and `Internal Transformation`, implement them in addition to the layer tests:
 * [Unit tests](../tests) to cover the helper transformation